Creep (Radiohead song): Legacy

 In January 1996, Radiohead surpassed the UK chart performance of "Creep" with the Bends single "Street Spirit", which reached number five.
 This, alongside the critical success of The Bends, established that Radiohead were not one-hit wonders.
 Over the following years, Radiohead departed further from the style of "Creep".
 During the promotion for their third album, OK Computer (1997), Yorke became hostile when "Creep" was mentioned and refused requests to play it, telling a Montréal audience: "Fuck off, we're tired of it."
 He dismissed fans demanding it as "anally retarded".
 After the tour, Radiohead did not perform "Creep" until the encore of their 2001 homecoming concert at South Park, Oxford, when a keyboard malfunction halted a performance of another song.

 In a surprise move, Radiohead performed "Creep" as the opening song of their headline performance at the 2009 Reading Festival.
 They did not perform it again until their 2016 tour for A Moon Shaped Pool, when a fan spent the majority of a concert shouting for it.
 Radiohead decided to play it to "see what the reaction is, just to see how it feels".
-They performed "Creep" again during the encore of their headline performance at the Glastonbury Festival that year.
-According to the Guardian critic Alexis Petridis, "Given Radiohead's famously fractious relationship with their first big hit ... the performance of 'Creep' [was] greeted with something approaching astonished delight."
-In 2020, the Guardian critic Jazz Monroe named it Radiohead's 34th-greatest song, writing: "In the end, the band's disavowal of the song sent its credibility full circle.
+They performed "Creep" again during the encore of their headline performance at Glastonbury Festival that year, surprising the audience.
+The Guardian critic Jazz Monroe wrote: "In the end, the band's disavowal of the song sent its credibility full circle.
 Nowadays, 'Creep' is a joke, but we're all blissfully in on it."

-In 2017, O'Brien said: "It's nice to play for the right reasons.
-People like it and want to hear it.
-We do err towards not playing it because you don't want it to feel like show business."
+In 2017, O'Brien acknowledged that audiences wanted to hear "Creep" but that Radiohead generally did not play it "because you don't want it to feel like show business".
 In the same interview, Yorke said: "It can be cool sometimes, but other times I want to stop halfway through and be like, 'Nah, this isn't happening'."
 In a 2020 interview, O'Brien was dismissive of Pablo Honey but cited "Creep" as the "standout track".
+He said later "'Creep' is like an aberration — it wasn't really a Radiohead song.
+It doesn't feel like part of the canon."
 In 2023, Yorke said that his vocal range had dropped with age and that he found "Creep" difficult to sing.